Sven Berlin [1911–1999] – Romantic Bohemian Artist

 A Brief Biography

 Sven Berlin [1911–1999] was an artist, writer, and poet, and a central figure in the development of modern art in St Ives during its most creative period.
-Rejecting abstraction and the highly competitive art world, he chose instead to live among the Gypsies of the New Forest, where his empathy with nature deeply informed his work.
+Rejecting abstraction and the highly competitive mid-twentieth century art world, he chose instead to live among the New Forest Romany Gypsy community, where his empathy with nature deeply informed his life and work.

 About Gavin Dunbar